 The first day of fall marks the autumn equinox, which is different from a solstice

 Fall starts at 9 p.m.
-Eastern Thursday, a day officially known as the autumn equinox.
+ET Thursday, a day officially known as the autumn equinox.

 Both equinoxes and solstices only happen twice a year — the first days of fall and spring are equinoxes, while the first days of summer and winter are solstices.